menandmice/micetro_docs/guides/user-manual/appliance_management.rst

 Enabling/Disabling DNS/DHCP Service (DNS/DHCP Appliance only)
 -------------------------------------------------------------

-You can choose whether you use the Men & Mice Appliance as a DNS server, DHCP server or both.
+You can choose whether you use the Men&Mice Appliance as a DNS server, DHCP server or both.

 To enable or disable DNS and DHCP service on the Appliance: